Pylons/pyramid/docs/glossary.rst

      (Allow, 'bob', 'read'), (Deny, 'fred', 'write')]``.
-If an ACL is attached to a resource instance, and that resource is findable via the context resource, it will be consulted any active security policy to determine wither a particular request can be fulfilled given the :term:`authentication` information in the request.
+If an ACL is attached to a resource instance, and that resource is findable via the context resource, it will be consulted any active security policy to determine whether a particular request can be fulfilled given the :term:`authentication` information in the request.

    authentication